Marcella-22/My-1st-python-project-/Day 2 /README.md

-Project name : Project 2 - Input & Output
+# Interacrive python programme
+# Description:

-Description:This project is a simple Python program that takes user input and displays a personalized message.
+This project is a simple Python program that takes user input and displays a personalized message.
 It demonstrates the basic use of variables, input, and output in Python.

+#Language:
-Language: Python
+      Python

-How to run : ~Open an online python compiler. ~Copy and paste the code. ~Click the run button.
+#How to run :
+      1.Open an online python compiler.
+      2.Copy and paste the code.

-Code:
+      3.Click the run button.

+#Code:

       name= input("Enter your name")